SiteGround WordPress Hosting Review – Plus Which Hosting Plan To Choose?

 Not only that, but new WordPress installations at SiteGround now include the in-house WordPress Starter plugin that aims to simplify the process of setting up a new site.
 Once you log in to your new WordPress website, the Starter tool will help you to choose a theme for your site.

-Once you’ve chosen a theme, or elected to stick with the current default Twenty Nineteen theme, you have the option of enabling some essential features, such as a contact form, calendar tool and the Jetpack suite of tools.
+Once you’ve chosen a theme, or elected to stick with the current default Twenty Twenty theme, you have the option of enabling some essential features, such as a contact form, ecommerce functionality and the Jetpack suite of tools.

-The third and final step of the WordPress Starter gives you the opportunity to enable some marketing-related extensions, including the Yoast SEO and Monster Insights Google Analytics plugins.
-After this, WordPress will be installed according to your specifications and ready for you to log in to.
+The third and final step of the WordPress Starter gives you the opportunity to enable some marketing-related extensions, including an SEO plugin and an analytics plugins.
+After this, WordPress will be installed according to your specifications and will be ready for you to log in to.

 Custom WordPress Dashboard